mslonina/Mechanic/examples/UserGuide.md

 The Pool stores its global data in the `/Pools/pool-ID` group, where the ID is the unique pool identifier.
 The task data is stored in `/Pools/pool-ID/Tasks` group.

 The size of the storage dataset and the memory is the same.
-In the case of pool, whole memory block is stored at once, if `use_hdf = 1` (only `STORAGE_GROUP` is supported for pools).
+In the case of a pool, whole memory block is stored at once, if `use_hdf = 1` (only `STORAGE_GROUP` is supported for pools).